mystoragebox/Folder_Structure/Music_Folder.md

 * Language
 * Keywords `Can be used for anything, I use it for keywords in auto playlists`
 ## Images
 These are the most useful images and the naming convention for them.
+This mostly follows the recommendations from Jellyfin because that's the service I use at home.
 * logo.png
 * backdrop.jpg
 * backdrop1.jpg